 There is, however, some controversy about this.
 A 2007 New York Times article, for example, quotes a French etiquette teacher who says, “In France, ‘Bon appétit’ is not proper.”
 But an article in the Guardian a year later found that most Parisian locals had no problem with “Bon Appetit.”
 Ironically, the few people who did think it rude were English speakers.

 So, perhaps the key here is to know your audience.
-[Our in house French natives say there’s nothing with it]
+[Our in-house French natives say there’s nothing wrong with it.]

 Garçon for Waiter

 Did you know garçon actually means boy?
 You might think you sound suave when you address your French waiter this way.
 But really, you sound like a jerk.
 Don’t be a jerk.
 Use “monsieur” instead.

 If you’re visiting France, don’t expect the French to express dismay by exclaiming “Sacrebleu!”
 Unless, of course, you have a Tardis and you’ve time-traveled back to the 19th century.
 And if you use it, expect to get some odd looks at best.